Welcome to the

 How We Are Doing It...

-The PCT steering group now coordinates funding and resources for over 30 trapping and weeding groups.
+The PCT steering group now coordinates funding and resources for over 30 conservation groups.
 About one third of the budget is allocated to weed control, one third to professional trapping in the difficult terrain, and one third to trapping resources, workshops and events.
+We also have a fund from MPI for our catchment work.

 Image: David Skilton -Wetapunga